-Up to and including 16 March 2022, we have received 756 reports of myocarditis and 519 reports of pericarditis following use of the COVID-19 Pfizer/BioNTech Vaccine, as well as nine reports of carditis, four reports for viral myocarditis, three reports of viral pericarditis, two reports each for infective pericarditis, myocarditis mycotic and endocarditis, and one report each of constrictive pericarditis, pleuropericarditis, lupus pericarditis, non-infective endocarditis, infectious myocarditis, eosinophilic myocarditis, hypersensitivity myocarditis, myocarditis post infection, bacterial myocarditis and streptococcal endocarditis.
-For COVID-19 Vaccine AstraZeneca there have been 221 reports of myocarditis and 215 reports of pericarditis following vaccination up to and including 16 March 2022 as well as eight reports for endocarditis, five reports for viral pericarditis, three reports for viral myocarditis, two reports each for bacterial endocarditis, carditis, and acute endocarditis, and one report each for infectious myocarditis, myocarditis post infection and autoimmune myocarditis.
-There have been 211 reports of myocarditis, 122 reports of pericarditis, two reports of carditis and one report each of hypersensitivity myocarditis, pleuropericarditis and endocarditis following use of COVID-19 Vaccine Moderna up to the same date.
-Four fatal events have been reported associated with the COVID-19 Pfizer/BioNTech Vaccine and four fatal events associated with the COVID-19 Vaccine AstraZeneca.
+Up to and including 4 May 2022, we have received 786 reports of myocarditis and 532 reports of pericarditis following use of the COVID-19 Pfizer/BioNTech Vaccine, as well as ten reports of carditis, four reports for viral myocarditis, three reports each for viral pericarditis and infective pericarditis, two reports each for myocarditis mycotic and endocarditis, and one report each of constrictive pericarditis, pleuropericarditis, lupus pericarditis, non-infective endocarditis, infectious myocarditis, eosinophilic myocarditis, hypersensitivity myocarditis, myocarditis post infection, bacterial myocarditis, septic myocarditis and streptococcal endocarditis.

+For COVID-19 Vaccine AstraZeneca there have been 226 reports of myocarditis and 220 reports of pericarditis following vaccination up to and including 4 May 2022 as well as eight reports for endocarditis, five reports for viral pericarditis, three reports for viral myocarditis, two reports each for bacterial endocarditis, carditis, and acute endocarditis, and one report each for infectious myocarditis, myocarditis post infection and autoimmune myocarditis.

+There have been 221 reports of myocarditis, 127 reports of pericarditis, three reports of carditis and one report each of hypersensitivity myocarditis, pleuropericarditis, viral myocarditis and endocarditis following use of COVID-19 Vaccine Moderna up to the same date.

+Five fatal suspected myocarditis or pericarditis events have been reported associated with the COVID-19 Pfizer/BioNTech Vaccine and four fatal events associated with the COVID-19 Vaccine AstraZeneca.
 There have been no fatal myocarditis or pericarditis events reported with the COVID-19 Vaccine Moderna to date.
 Fatal events are being monitored closely and are carefully followed up to gather relevant information.
 The majority of fatal reports describe underlying illnesses in these patients that could provide alternative explanations for the events reported.

 Based on reports of suspected ADRs in the UK, the overall reporting rate across all age groups for suspected myocarditis (including viral myocarditis), after first, second and booster or third doses, is 10 reports per million doses of COVID-19 Pfizer/BioNTech Vaccine and for suspected pericarditis (including viral pericarditis and infective pericarditis) the overall reporting rate is 7 reports per million doses.
-For COVID-19 Vaccine Moderna, the overall reporting rate for suspected myocarditis (including hypersensitivity myocarditis) is 17 per million doses and for suspected pericarditis is 10 per million doses.
-For COVID-19 Vaccine AstraZeneca the overall reporting rate for suspected myocarditis (including viral myocarditis and infectious myocarditis) is 5 per million doses and for suspected pericarditis (including viral pericarditis) is 4 per million doses.
+For COVID-19 Vaccine Moderna, the overall reporting rate for suspected myocarditis (including hypersensitivity myocarditis and viral myocarditis) is 18 per million doses and for suspected pericarditis (including pleuropericarditis) is 10 per million doses.
+For COVID-19 Vaccine AstraZeneca the overall reporting rate for suspected myocarditis (including viral myocarditis and infectious myocarditis) is 5 per million doses and for suspected pericarditis (including viral pericarditis) is 5 per million doses.
 It should be noted that an individual report can contain more than one event and therefore the total number of reports will not be equal to the number of events.